Parenting, Uncategorized

 Cognitive Milestones

-Cognitive and emotional developments in early childhood are fundamental for a child’s growth and well-being.
-These milestones include recognising faces, problem-solving abilities, social interactions, attachment to caregivers, and emotional regulation.
+Cognitive and emotional development in early childhood are fundamental for a child’s growth and well-being.
+These milestones include recognizing faces, problem-solving abilities, social interactions, attachment to caregivers, and emotional regulation.

 Cognitive Developments